 Dry staples: unsung heroes Dry staples are the unsung heroes of the pantry, quietly waiting in jars, ready to rescue us from potential dilemmas.
 Their importance cannot be overstated; from grains and legumes to spices and herbs, these humble ingredients [...]

-Part Two: The language of flavour We all want the best for our dogs, and that means knowing what they’re eating, understanding the ingredients in their food.
-To that end, it's wise to learn what marketing tactics are permitted – [...]
+The language of labelling: Part two Flavour and flavourings We all want the best for our dogs, and that means knowing what they’re eating, understanding the ingredients in their food.
+To that end, it's wise to learn what marketing tactics [...]

 The language of labelling Part One We all want the best for our dogs, and part of that means knowing what they’re eating, understanding the ingredients in their food and how they're prepared.
 And, perhaps just as importantly, being aware [...]